henrygustavo/data_set/README.md

  * isAnomalous: This field labels the consume as anomalous (1) or not(0).

-On the other hand, inside the directory "scenarios" exists a list of scenarios with normal and anomalous consumes.
-These scenarios are the following:
+On the other hand, inside the directory "scenarios" exists a list of scenarios that are the following:

   *	Normal Consume Week (NCW): These are the hourly consumptions between Monday and Friday where there is a normal consumption of water without the presence of a leak.
 The file "normal_consume_week_NCW.json" belongs to this scenario and has 120 test cases.